janasoham/janasoham.github.io/_publications/characterization-ieee.md

-excerpt: 'In this work we provide a characterization of the class of divergences that bypasses the use of non-parametric smoothing in the construction of divergences, leading to minimum distance estimation free of various problems, such as dimensionality, smoothness etc., of usual kernell density esitmators.'
+excerpt: 'In this work we provide a characterization of the class of divergences that bypasses the use of non-parametric smoothing in the construction of divergences, leading to minimum distance estimation free of issues such as dimensionality, smoothness etc. that usual kernell density esitmators exhibits.'

 venue: 'IEEE Transactions on Information Theory'
 paperurl: 'https://janasoham.github.io/files/bregman_charac.pdf'